savaslabs/savaslabs.github.io/_posts/2016-11-10-composer-mailchimp-subscriptions-v3-api.md

 Composer is intended for projects and therefore requires a Drupal site to have a single `composer.json`, so things get complicated when individual modules specify their own dependencies.

-For Drupal 7 sites (or still active Drupal 6 sites), the [Composer Manager](https://www.drupal.org/project/composer_manager) contributed module handles this by merging all custom and contributed module requirements into a single, consolidated, site-wide `composer.json` file.
+For Drupal 7 sites (or still active Drupal 6 sites), the [Composer Manager](https://www.drupal.org/project/composer_manager) contributed module handles this by merging the requirements specified by each custom and contributed module's `composer.json` files into a single, consolidated, site-wide `composer.json` file.

 So for Drupal 6/7 projects we'll need Composer Manager installed and enabled.